Richard Thomas Glyn: 9th Cape Frontier War

-The 1st Battalion of the 24th Regiment was posted to the Cape Colony in Southern Africa in 1875 and Glyn accompanied them; during his time in the region he became a keen hunter of animals.
-Historian Donald Morris characterised Glyn, during this period, as "a short, grouchy officer" who frequently fell out with his subordinates.
-Following the Eighth Xhosa War of 1850-53 and European settlement of British Kaffraria the Gcaleka house of the Xhosa people were confined to a reserve between the Great Kei and Mbashe rivers.
+Following the Eighth Xhosa War of 1850–53 and European settlement of British Kaffraria, the Gcaleka house of the Xhosa people were confined to a reserve between the Great Kei and Mbashe rivers.
 Fingoland, home of the Fengu people, former vassals of the Xhosa, was put under the protection of the Cape Colony.
 A drought in 1877 led to friction between the Gcaleka and the Fengu, erupting into bloodshed at a wedding feast on 3 August and starting the 9th Cape Frontier War.
 The Cape Colony intervened but, because of a disagreement over authority, the imperial military, of which Glyn was a part, was relegated to a defensive role.
-Glyn commanded the garrison at King William's Town in the keep and established a series of posts along the Great Kei River to secure the frontier.
-Although initially successful in defeating Xhosa attacks the colonial expeditionary force withdrew from the Transkei in mid-November after suffering severe logistical problems.
+Glyn commanded the garrison at King William's Town and established a series of posts along the Great Kei River to secure the frontier.
+Although initially successful in defeating Xhosa attacks, the Cape Colony's expeditionary force withdrew to the British side of the frontier in mid-November after suffering severe logistical problems.

-The Gcaleka convinced the Ngqika Xhosa to join them and, with the frontier threatened, the British High Commissioner for Southern Africa, Henry Bartle Frere, overrode colonial sensibilities and placed the imperial army on the offensive.
-Glyn was granted the acting rank of Brigadier General and placed in command of the Army of the Transkei, under the overall command of Lieutenant-General Arthur Cunynghame.
-Few of the Cape Colony forces agreed to join the army so it was reinforced by naval brigades and irregular mounted infantry units raised from settlers.
-Cunynghame ordered Glyn to strike into the Gcaleka Reserve with three columns, but they ignored the attack and slipped across the Great Kei River to join forces with the Ngqika and threaten the British rear.
+The Gcaleka convinced the Ngqika Xhosa to join them and, with the frontier threatened, the British High Commissioner for Southern Africa, Henry Bartle Frere, overrode the colonial authorities and placed the imperial army on the offensive.
+Glyn was granted the acting rank of brigadier-general and placed in command of the Army of the Transkei, under the overall command of Lieutenant-General Arthur Cunynghame.
+Few of the Cape Colony forces agreed to join the army, so it was reinforced by naval brigades and irregular mounted infantry units raised from British settlers.
+Following Cunynghame's orders, Glyn's troops entered the Gcaleka Reserve in three columns.
+The Gcaleka largely ignored the British troops and slipped across the Great Kei River to join forces with the Ngqika and threaten the British rear.
 Glyn's forces progressed well, defeating those Gcaleka who remained in the reserve by employing new tactics laid out in the 1877 Field Exercise and Evolution of Infantry.
-Rather than the traditional rigid, close order formations the new manual recommended open-order skirmishing formations with individual soldiers given more freedom of movement.
-Operations were suspended in early January because of the summer heat.
+Rather than the traditional rigid, close order formations used by British infantry, the new manual recommended open-order skirmishing formations with individual soldiers given more freedom of movement.
+Despite Glyn's success, operations were suspended in early January 1878 because of the summer heat.